 Trash (Adopt a Beach)

+The beach is what brings us together—so let’s work together to keep it beautiful.
+Every bottle cap, wrapper, and forgotten beach toy left behind can harm the wildlife and scenery that make Port Aransas so special.
 Thousands of pounds of trash are removed from the beaches of Port Aransas each year.
 Some trash washes in from offshore by waves and wind, but the main source of human-made debris found on Texas beaches is the litter beachgoers leave behind.
+Fortunately, with programs like Adopt-A-Beach and community-led cleanups, you can be part of the solution!

 Help reduce consumer trash by limiting what you bring and properly disposing what you use.
 Trash receptacles and yellow Up2U reusable litter bags are available at nearly 20 beach locations.
 Official beach cleanups are organized by Adopt-A-Beach bi-annually in the spring and fall.
 Sign up to volunteer with Keep Port Aransas Beautiful or learn what you can do today at PIPA (Pitch-in Port Aransas)